 At Peover Superior Primary School the intent of our PSHE Curriculum is to deliver a programme of study which is accessible to all and that will maximise the outcomes for every child so that they know more, understand more and remember more over time.
 Our curriculum is designed around three core PSHE themes:

-From September 2020, Sex and Relationship Education is statutory for all Primary Schools and this delivered as a strand throughout our PSHE curriculum.
+From September 2020, Relationship and Sex Education (RSE) is statutory for all Primary Schools and this delivered as a strand throughout our PSHE curriculum.

 Our curriculum is designed to help pupils understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up today such as keeping safe online, recognising different types of families and understanding and challenging stereotypes.